 As far as we can ascertain, no First Nation in Canada has ever called for the formation of a new nation state.
 Some ultra-left students in Toronto or Vancouver, having read a very small amount of Lenin and not understood it, have advanced the demand for independence of First Nations without thinking this demand through.
 To start with, to enforce independence on a people who are not calling for it themselves is not much better than enforcing unity on a people who are demanding independence.

 Secondly, independence for whom?
 Is this supposed to be one large Indigenous nation?
-But there are more than 600 recognized First Nations in Canada, each with a unique culture, history, and language.
+But there are more than 600 recognized First Nations in Canada, each with a unique culture and history.
 It is frankly racist to say that all Indigenous people are the same.
 One may as well say that as Europeans, all French, Germans, and British are the same, or that all Africans are the same!
 Or do these people envision a new nation state for every First Nation?
 Almost all First Nations have interlocking land claims.
 How would this be resolved with more than 600 new nation states?

 The Indigenous First Nations within Canada are not the same as the nation states in old Europe, and they do not pretend to be.
 The only area that could perhaps be analogous would be the Inuit in Nunavut, but even this is a theoretical abstraction and currently nobody is calling for the independence of the territory.
 For the national question, and the struggle for Indigenous liberation, it is necessary to take every struggle in its concrete reality and not impose an artificial schema on developments.
 Scotland is not the same as Quebec, just as the Indigenous struggle is not the same as racism against Black people in the USA.
 Each has to be taken in its own particularity.
 Marxists support the just demands of the oppressed First Nations for increased control over their traditional lands, their education, their culture, and their economic development, and we do not force these communities to adopt slogans that do not correlate with their own struggles or wishes.